- Style is aging well

 The 2020 GMC Canyon runs the gamut from humble work truck to near-luxury pickup, but all models are well-built if not particularly spacious.
 We give it 5 out of 10 with a detraction for the cramped back seat.

 In SL form, the Canyon is meant primarily for fleet buyers, and features vinyl seats and flooring.
 The base model and SLE trim offer cloth upholstery and minimal creature comforts, while the SLT and Denali models come with leather and more features.
-All Terrain models are available with either cloth or leather depending on how much you’re willing to shell out, and every Canyon features an excellent touchscreen infotainment system with the option for navigation and monthly 4G LTE Wi-Fi hotspot access.
+All Terrain models are available with either cloth or leather depending on how much you’re willing to shell out, and every Canyon features an excellent touchscreen infotainment system with the option for navigation and monthly 4G LTE wi-fi hotspot access.

-Front seat passengers will be fairly comfortable in any Canyon, with features like heated leather seats and power adjustability making SLT and Denali models a nicer place to spend time.
+Front seat passengers will be fairly comfortable in any Canyon, with features such as heated leather seats and power adjustability making SLT and Denali models a nicer place to spend time.
 While the crew cab offers more room in the back and an easier-to-use conventional door, the rear seat is a cramped affair for most passengers, and the upright rear cushion makes it less comfortable on long journeys.

-The Canyon also comes with the option of a 6-foot-2 bed that’s standard on extended cab models but optional on crew cab, while the crew cab normally gets a bed that’s a foot shorter.
+The Canyon also comes with the option of a 6-foot-2 bed that’s standard on extended cab models but optional on crew cab, while the crew cab normally gets a bed that’s one foot shorter.

 2020 GMC Canyon

 The 2020 GMC Canyon fails to deliver in the safety department.